Sergeant Jeff Casey

 Sergeant Dobbins has served in many areas of the Urbandale Police Department.
 He has been a member of the Suburban Emergency Response Team – SERT , the Mid-Iowa Narcotics Enforcement Task Force – MINE , and assigned as a Task Force Officer at DEA during his career with Urbandale.
 Sergeant Dobbins has also served in the Support Services Division.
 In 2016 he received the Attorney General’s Award for Distinguished Service in Policing for his work with the Culture of Integrity program.

-In July 2014 he was promoted to the rank of Sergeant and is assigned to the Patrol Division.
+Sergeant Dobbins was promoted to his current rank as Sergeant and is assigned as an overnight Patrol Supervisor.

-Sgt.
-Jorgensen is a graduate of Upper Iowa University and holds a Bachelor’s Degree in Public Administration.
+Sergeant Fisher holds a Bachelor of Science degree from Upper Iowa University in Public Administration.